 Examines teachers' collaboration with families of birth through sixth grade students.
 Pre-service teachers will develop skills in educating, communicating with, and involving parents.
 Techniques for extending learning at home will also be included.
-Prerequisite: Admission to the Teacher Education Program.
-Offered spring semester at the Hannibal campus.

 EED 302 Teaching Science in Elementary School